Thomashighbaugh/fiction-fabricator/codegrab-output.md

 Your response should be the new, complete, chapter-by-chapter markdown outline.
 """

+SUMMARIZE_OUTLINE_RANGE_PROMPT = """
+You are a story analyst.
+Your task is to read a full novel outline and summarize a specific range of chapters.

+# FULL NOVEL OUTLINE
+---
+{_Outline}
+---

+# YOUR TASK
+Provide a concise summary of the events, character arcs, and key plot points that occur between **Chapter {_StartChapter} and Chapter {_EndChapter}**, based *only* on the full outline provided above.

+Your response should be a single, coherent paragraph.
+Do not include any introductory text or headings.
+"""

-CHAPTER_OUTLINE_PROMPT = """
+GENERATE_CHAPTER_GROUP_OUTLINE_PROMPT = """
 You are a master storyteller and outliner.
-Your task is to expand a single chapter from a high-level novel outline into a more detailed, scene-by-scene breakdown.
+Your task is to expand a group of chapters from a high-level novel outline into a more detailed, scene-by-scene breakdown.

 # FULL NOVEL OUTLINE
-Here is the complete outline for the story, providing context for the chapter you are about to detail.
+This is the complete outline for the entire story.
+Use it for high-level context.
 ---
 {_Outline}
 ---

+# SUMMARY OF OTHER STORY PARTS
+To ensure your detailed outline is coherent with the rest of the novel, here is a summary of the major events and arcs from the other parts of the story.
+You must ensure the chapters you are outlining connect logically to these events.
+---
+{_OtherGroupsSummary}
+---

 # YOUR TASK
-Now, focus *only* on **Chapter {_Chapter}** from the outline above.
-Expand this single chapter into a detailed scene-by-scene outline.
+Your sole focus is to generate detailed, scene-by-scene outlines for the chapters in the following range: **Chapters {_StartChapter} through {_EndChapter}**.

+For EACH chapter in this range, provide a markdown block that includes:
+- A main markdown header for the chapter (e.g., `# Chapter X: The Title`).
+- Multiple scene-by-scene breakdowns under that chapter header.
-For each scene, please provide:
+- For each scene, please provide:
-- A clear heading (e.g., "Scene 1: The Ambush").
+    - A clear heading (e.g., "## Scene 1: The Ambush").
     - A list of characters present.
     - A description of the setting.
     - A summary of the key events and actions that take place.
     - Notes on character development or important dialogue beats.

-Your output should be formatted in markdown and contain *only* the detailed outline for Chapter {_Chapter}.
-Do not re-state the full outline or add introductory text.
+Your output should be a single, continuous markdown document containing the detailed outlines for ALL chapters in the specified range.
 """

 # ======================================================================================